ishratslh/FB-Group-Scraper/README.md

 The file present in this project is a script to scrape Facebook group members and export them into a CSV file.
 Copy-paste the script into your Chrome console.

+(script2.js is the script where the auto-scroll doesn't stop)

 ## How to run the script?

 To proceed, follow these steps: